jeroanan/rkt-coreutils/BUILDING.md

 * racket, raco and scribble executables must be in the PATH

+In addition, the following Rakcet packages must be present:

+* dynamic-ffi

+* sha

 ## 2. Running \(from the shell\)

 The programs in the src/ directory can be run directly using racket.
 To